-- 1. AAFS Basic Requirements for Associate Member must be fulfilled; and - Applicant must have earned a baccalaureate degree and have five (5) years of experience in one of the forensic sciences within the scope of coverage acceptable to the section, or a master's degree and four (4) years of similar experience, or a doctorate degree and three (3) years of similar experience.
+- 1. AAFS Basic Requirements for Associate Member must be fulfilled; and - 2.
+Applicant must have earned a baccalaureate degree and have five (5) years of experience in one of the forensic sciences within the scope of coverage

+- acceptable to the section, or a master's degree and four (4) years of similar experience, or a doctorate degree and three (3) years of similar experience.
 NOTE: Past experience is counted if: (a) related to current forensic discipline field, and (b) was not required to obtain educational degree; and - 3.
 Demonstrate current involvement in the forensic discipline for which applying; and - 4.
-One (1) letter of reference.
-The letter may be from an AAFS member or an acceptable reference from someone active in the forensic sciences.
-Reference must be able to comment knowledgeably on the applicant's qualifications.
-The reference will be evaluated by the section officers and if it is accepted, the application will be considered.
+Two (2) letters of reference.
+One (1) reference must be from a full Member, Fellow, Retired Member, or Retired Fellow of the AAFS.
+The second letter may be from an AAFS member, or an acceptable reference from someone active in the forensic sciences.
+References must be able to comment knowledgeably on the applicant's qualifications.
+Exceptions to this requirement may be considered for applicants residing outside of the United States and Canada, in which case, one or both references may be from non-members who can comment knowledgeably on the applicant's qualifications.
+These references will be evaluated and will be accepted if approved by a majority vote of the members present at an annual business meeting of the section.
+Since the AAFS Board of Directors approval occurs before the section business meetings, those seeking a waiver of requirements will be delayed approval of the application for one (1) year.